mfinkle/geckobrowser/README.md

 2. Open Eclipse
 3. Import the geckoview_library project into the workspace using File > Import
 4. Import the geckobrowser application into the workspace using File > Import
+5. Add the Android Support (v4) library to the geckobrowser application by using Right-Click > Android Tools > Add Support Library
-5. Copy the assets to the geckobrowser "assets" folder
+6. Copy the assets to the geckobrowser "assets" folder